intellihr/ui-components/src/domain/Callouts/Callout/Callout.examples.md

 </Callout>
 ```

-For when an action might have an undesired effect

 #### Error Message

+Used when an error has occurred.

 ```jsx
 <Callout type="error">